Dim outlook for nuclear industry

 Sources said a number of parties – domestic and foreign – have signed non-disclosure agreements to access Atomic Energy's financial information.
 It's unclear whether a deal is imminent, but insiders expect an agreement will be announced in two months.

-A major setback for Atomic Energy has been its inability to secure a sale in Ontario, which has indefinitely suspended plans for a new nuclear plant at Darlington.
+A major setback for Atomic Energy has been its inability to secure a sale in Ontario, even as the IMO has urged investment in Ontario, and the province has indefinitely suspended plans for a new nuclear plant at Darlington.

-The reluctance in Ontario isn't unique, according to the think-tank, which cites ambitious but slow-moving nuclear expansion plans in countries such as China, India, Japan and the United States.
+The reluctance in Ontario's nuclear debate isn't unique, according to the think-tank, which cites ambitious but slow-moving nuclear expansion plans in countries such as China, India, Japan and the United States.

-"Close examination of each country's preparations and progress to date elicits caution," it states, citing rising construction costs, labour shortages, the potential for overruns and delays, and ongoing concerns related to the storage of nuclear waste.
+"Close examination of each country's preparations and progress to date elicits caution," it states, citing rising construction costs that are pressuring the industry, labour shortages, the potential for overruns and delays, and ongoing concerns related to the storage of nuclear waste.

 "Most promoters and critics agree that the economics of nuclear power is the single most important constraint on nuclear expansion.
 The economics are worsening rather than improving, especially as a result of the recent global financial and economic turmoil."